VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 > Fault Handling Block is complex: we would benefit from some of the new
 > simplifying syntax in C# 4.5!

+> **JanaPersona:** For other proven practices to help you optimize
+> performance when using the Windows Azure Service Bus, see this guide:
+> [Best Practices for Performance Improvements Using Service Bus Brokered
+> Messaging][sbscale].

 ## Optimizing command processing

 The current implementation uses the same messaging infrastructure, the